Todd2112/My-Portfolio/README.md

 ---

 ### 🧠 [Reasoning AI Chatbot](https://todd2112.github.io/My-Portfolio/live-demo.html)
+(click the link above to see an actual question/answer demo)

 **Problem:**
 LLMs often provide answers without transparent reasoning, making it difficult to verify or trust the output.